Veggie burger

-A veggie burger is a hamburger patty that does not contain meat.
-It may be made from ingredients like beans, especially soybeans and tofu, nuts, grains, seeds or fungi such as mushrooms or mycoprotein.
+A veggie burger or meatless burger is a hamburger made with a patty that does not contain meat, or the patty of such a hamburger.
+The patty may be made from ingredients like beans (especially soybeans and tofu), nuts, grains, seeds, or fungi such as mushrooms or mycoprotein.

-The patties that are the essence of a veggie burger have existed in various Eurasian cuisines for millennia, including in the form of disc-shaped grilled or fried meatballs or as koftas, a commonplace item in Indian cuisine.
-These may contain meats or be made of entirely vegetarian ingredients such as legumes or other plant-derived proteins.
+The essence of the veggie burger patty has existed in various Eurasian cuisines for millennia, including in the form of grilled or fried meatless discs, or as koftas, a commonplace item in Indian cuisine.
+These may be made of entirely vegetarian ingredients such as legumes or other plant-derived proteins.